compphil2mmae/compphil2mmae.github.io/content/en/event/240919_W_Roundtable_Methoden/index.md

 ---
-title: 'Runder Tisch „Methoden Praktischer Ethik“'
+title: 'Roundtable „Methoden Praktischer Ethik" (Methods of Practical Ethics)'
 subtitle: ''
-event: Roundtable Diskussion im Rahmen der XI.
-Tagung für Praktische Philosophie
+event: Roundtable discussion within the framework of XI.
+Conference for Practical Philosophy
 event_url: https://www.tagung-praktische-philosophie.org/

-location: 'Universität Passau'
+location: 'University of Passau'
   # address:
   #   street: Geschwister-Scholl-Platz 1, Main University Building, Room M210
   #   city: München
   #   postcode: '80539'

-summary: 'Der Runde Tisch „Methoden Praktischer Ethik“ (s. gleichnamiges [DFG-gefördertes Wissenschaftliches Netzwerk]({{< relref "/research/DFG_Methoden-praktischer-Ethik" >}})) soll zum Austausch zu der Frage anregen, wie die Methodologie der Praktischen Ethik Orientierung bieten kann.
-Diskutant:innen: Norbert Paulo, Eva Weber-Guskar, Irina Schumski,  {{% mention "christian.seidel" %}}.
+summary: 'The Roundtable "Methods of Practical Ethics" (see the [DFG-funded scientific network]({{< relref "/research/DFG_Methoden-praktischer-Ethik" >}})) is intended to stimulate an exchange on the question of how the methodology of practical ethics can provide orientation.
+Discussants: Norbert Paulo, Eva Weber-Guskar, Irina Schumski, {{% mention "christian.seidel" %}}.
 Moderation: Eugen Pissarskoi.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.